kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 Projection is curvature minimization under constraints.
 This projection principle applies across all scales: quantum systems project onto eigenstates, classical mechanics onto symplectic flows, living systems onto metabolic viability regions, and civilizations onto socio-economic maintenance manifolds.

-### 1.3 Constraint eigenvalues as universal invariants
+### 1.3 The triplet architecture and curvature budget

 The central mathematical object in this monograph is a constraint functional (fully defined in Section 2) whose Euler–Lagrange equation defines a manifold of allowed configurations.
-Stationary points yield three eigenvalue sectors:
+Stationary points organize into a **triplet architecture** $(\pi, \beta, N)$ with three orthogonal curvature modes:

-* $\pi$-sector: isotropy, rotational closure
+* $\pi$-sector: isotropic closure (always $\pi$)
-* $\varphi$-sector: recursive scaling, self-similarity
+* $\beta$-sector: recursive scaling eigenvalue
-* $10$-sector: parity $\times$ pentagonal discrete coherence
+* $N$-sector: discrete structural resonance

-These eigenvalues generate the structural constants observable across coherent systems: $\pi$, the golden ratio $\varphi$, the decade resonance $10$, and the composite invariant $(4\pi\varphi^2 \approx 32.9)$.
+Minimizing the functional under normalization and entropy constraints produces a characteristic **curvature budget**: approximately one-third of total curvature goes to structural constraints ($N$-sector), two-thirds to DOF ($\beta$-sector).
+This $\sim 1/3$–$2/3$ partition emerges from the variational geometry itself and appears independent of which eigenbranch the system occupies.

-Each of these constants corresponds to a mode of minimal curvature under distinct constraints. $\pi$ minimizes angular curvature, $\varphi$ minimizes recursive curvature, and $10$ minimizes discrete curvature (binary $\times$ pentagonal).
-They are the lowest-curvature solutions of the Euler–Lagrange equation.
+Different eigenbranches correspond to different choices of $(\beta, N)$.
+The decagonal eigenbranch $(\pi, \varphi, 10)$ dominates natural systems, from quasicrystals to galaxies to neural architectures.
+Other eigenbranches—Ammann–Beenker $(\pi, 1+\sqrt{2}, 8)$, dodecagonal $(\pi, 2+\sqrt{3}, 12)$—appear in specific contexts but share the same underlying budget law.

-These constants are *variationally necessary* — they emerge from the geometry of constraints itself.
+In the decagonal branch, the triplet yields the composite invariant $4\pi\varphi^2 \approx 32.9$ and the curvature ladder $0 \to \varphi \to 5 \to 6.71 \to 10$, whose gaps encode the structural ($\sim 3.29$) and DOF ($\sim 1.71$) increments.
+These constants are *variationally necessary*—they emerge from the geometry of constraints itself.
 Just as the Anthropic Cosmological Principle constrains what universes can contain observers, the constraint eigenvalue geometry constrains what configurations can maintain coherent information.
-The framework constrains what structures can exist.

 ## Part I — Constraint Eigenvalue Geometry

 The constraint eigenvalue geometry provides the mathematical foundation for the entire framework.
-This part develops the variational functional whose stationary points define the constants $\pi$, $\varphi$, and $10$, and shows how their coupling produces the composite invariant $4\pi\varphi^2 \approx 32.9$.
+This part develops the variational functional, derives the triplet architecture $(\pi, \beta, N)$ and curvature budget law, and shows how the decagonal eigenbranch $(\pi, \varphi, 10)$ produces the composite invariant $4\pi\varphi^2 \approx 32.9$.

 ## 2. The Constraint Functional